Love, Entertainment And News

 We may appear slightly older physically, but considering where our brains and hearts are at, we might have even more to offer than a woman in her 20s.

 Older women still "have it," and I think that's something older men need to take into consideration.
-It's okay to be the foolish man who goes after the woman who's young enough to be his daughter for a fling, but when it comes to love, men should be looking at the women in their own playing field.
+It's okay to be the foolish man who goes after the woman who's young enough to be his daughter for a fling, but when it comes to love, men should be looking at women on their own playing field.

 But as a woman in her 30s, I guess my opinion is moot.